Advertisement

 2. Home Health Aides and Care Assistants — EB-3 Visa Sponsorship in High-Demand Healthcare Support

 Healthcare support is arguably the most consistently sponsored sector for immigrants without a college degree in the United States.
 The country’s aging population is generating relentless demand for certified nursing assistants (CNAs), home health aides (HHAs), personal care aides, and patient support workers — roles that cannot be outsourced and cannot be automated.
+The Bureau of Labor Statistics projects that home health and personal care aide positions will grow significantly faster than average through the late 2020s, making this one of the most reliable immigration pathways for skilled workers without degrees.

 Which Employers Sponsor Healthcare Support Workers?

 Home care agencies, long-term care facilities, nursing homes, assisted living communities, and hospital systems are all active sponsors of foreign healthcare support workers.
 Companies with documented histories of H-2B and EB-3 sponsorship in this space include Visiting Angels, Comfort Keepers, Amedisys, BrightSpring Health Services, and numerous regional healthcare networks.
+Employer-sponsored health insurance, workers compensation insurance, and family health insurance plan coverage are commonly included in compensation packages at larger healthcare employers.

 3. Construction and Skilled Trades Workers — EB-3 Visa and Employer Sponsorship for Tradespeople